Central Maine car dealerships have lower inventories, but can still make a deal

 THE LITTLE DEALERS

-Used-only car dealerships “are in the same boat” as those that specialize in new cars, said Zach Thompson, manager of Wentworth Motors in Waterville.
+Used-only car dealerships “are in the same boat” as those that specialize in new cars, said Zach Wentworth, manager of Wentworth Motors in Waterville.
 Inventory is low, low, low.

 Wentworth traditionally stocks 30 cars on its College Avenue lot, but Zach and his father, Bruce, the dealer’s only two employees, see about five cars out their office window.